Immain/ArkSurvivalEvolved-Updated-June2022/README.md

 This project is ongoing and will continue to be updated over time.

 # Requirements:
-- AlmaLinux 8.5 or higher ( This can be installed on a local machine or using a VMware Service of your choice)
+- AlmaLinux 8.5 / CentOS 8 Stream or higher ( This can be installed on a local machine or using a VMware Service of your choice)
 - You can download the AlmaLinux ISO here: https://mirrors.almalinux.org/isos.html
 - Access to Port Forwarding on your router
 - RAM: 8GB of RAM or Higher